cksystemsteaching/selfie/README.md

 Let us first look at the productions for `letter`, and then `value` and `variable`.
 The production for `letter` is obviously intended to define the (regular) language of lowercase and uppercase letters.
 The dots `...` are not EBNF, they are just there to save space.

 A `value` is either a decimal or a hexadecimal number.
-A `variable` or better a `variable` name is bit more interesting.
+A `variable` or better a `variable` name is a bit more interesting.
 It is supposed to start with a letter which may be followed by any number of letters, digits, and underscores `_`, including none at all which would make it a single-letter name such as `x`, for example.
 By the way, there is a good reason why we want variable names to start with a letter.
 It allows us to know upon seeing the first character in a sequence of characters whether we are dealing with a variable or a value.
 This makes reading code easier for the machine, and maybe even for us.

 The language of variables and values are both regular.
 Try to check for yourself by transforming their productions into productions with no non-terminals in their RHSs!
 They get quite long but it is possible.